FedeDP/ncursesFM/README.md

 * ncurses    -> UI
 * libarchive -> archiving/extracting support
 * pkg-config -> to manage libraries link in makefile
-* glibc      -> to set locale and for inotify.
+* glibc      -> to set locale, for inotify, and for mntent functions.
 * libudev    -> needed for devices/iso mount, and batteries polling.
 * git        -> to clone repo